catinprogress/SOFT3202/A1/A1_Acceptance.md

 ### (d) Export Contributor Data in JSON format
 * Export Contributor Data in JSON Format
-  - Given that I have entered a Github repository or organization name with contributions, when I request contributor rankings, the tool must provide an option to export contributor data in JSON-format.
+  - Given that I have entered a valid, non-empty Github organization name (i.e. URL), when I request to export the contributor data, the system must generate and download a JSON file of the organization-level contributor rankings into my device within 5 seconds.

-  - Given that I have selected the export option for a non-empty GitHub repository or organisation, when the tool generates a JSON file of the contributor data, the system must download this file into my device and allow me to access it within 5 seconds.
+  - Given that I have entered a valid, non-empty GitHub repository name (i.e. URL), when I request to export the contributor data, the system must generate and download a JSON file of the repository-level contributor rankings into my device within 5 seconds.

--
-  - Given that the tool successfully generates and downloads the JSON file containing the contribution rankings into my device, when I view this report, the file must contain a complete and accurate conversion of all the contributor rankings into a JSON-format.
+  - Given that the tool successfully generates and downloads a JSON file into my device, when I view this report, the file must contain a complete and accurate calculation of all the requested contributor rankings based on commit count into a JSON-format.

-  - Given that I have downloaded a JSON file containing the accurately converted contribution rankings into my device, when I view this report, the file must also include the pre-defined metrics used to calculate the rankings in a clearly identifiable and logical manner for integration with other internal analytics tools.
+  - Given that my downloaded JSON file contains accurately converted contributor rankings, when I view this report, the file must also contain enough relevant contributor data (e.g. name, commit activity, time period) in a clearly identifiable and logical manner so that I can integrate it with other internal analytics tools.

-  - Given that the GitHub API rate limit has exceeded, when I request contributor data, the system must notify me with an appropriate message (e.g. "Cannot access GitHub API data due to an exceed in rate limit, please try again later").
+  - Given that the GitHub API rate limit has exceeded, when I request to export the contributor data, the system must notify me with an appropriate message (e.g. "GitHub API rate limit exceeded.
+Please try again later") and allow me to access the organisation data when the rate limit resets.

-  - Given that there exists a private organisation that I am not authorised to access, when I request contributor data, the system must prevent access and notify me with an appropriate message (e.g. "Access denied: user is not authorised to access this repository") before allowing me to enter a different organisation name.
+  - Given that there exists a private organisation that I am not authorised to access, when I request to export contributor data, the system must prevent access and notify me with an appropriate message (e.g. "Access denied: unauthorised user") before allowing me to enter a different organisation name.

-  - Given that I have attempted to log into the tool using incorrect GitHub credentials, when the system authenticates my username and password, the system must prevent access and notify me with an appropriate message (e.g. "Authentication failed: invalid login credentials")
+  - Given that I have attempted to log into the tool using incorrect GitHub credentials, when the system authenticates my username and password, the system must prevent access and notify me with an appropriate message (e.g. "Authentication failed: Invalid login credentials").

- -  Given that there exists a repository or organisation with no contributions, when I request contributor rankings, the system must notify me with an appropriate message (e.g. "No contributions found) and allow me to enter a different repository/organisation name
+  - Given that there exists an organisation or repository with no contributions, when I request to export the contributor data, the system must notify me with an appropriate message (e.g. "No contributions available for export") and allow me to enter a different GitHub URL.

- -  Given that a repository or organisation has multiple contributors with the exact same number of commits, when I request contributor rankings to be exported in JSON format, the generated file must ensure all equally active contributors are ranked equally.
+  - Given that I requested to export contributor data for a repository or organisation containing multiple contributors with the exact same number of commits, when the system generates the JSON file, the exported contributor rankings must include all equally active contributors with the same ranking.

+  - Given that I have entered an invalid GitHub organisation name (i.e. URL), when I request to export the contributor data, the system must notify me with an appropriate message (e.g. "Invalid URL: Organisation doesn't exist") and allow me to enter a different organisation name.

+  - Given that I have entered an invalid GitHub repository name (i.e. URL), when I request to export the contributor data, the system must notify me with an appropriate message (e.g. "Invalid URL: Organisation doesn't exist") and allow me to enter a different organisation name.